SteelCompendium/data-gen/Ancestries/Devil.md

 “…calms me down,” the devil said quietly.

 Suddenly, the candles were extinguished as one, plunging the room into pitch-blackness.
-The devil’s hellsight meant this was only a minor inconvenience for him.
+The devil's hellsight meant this was only a minor inconvenience for him.
 “Um,” he said to the empty room.
 “Uh-oh.”

 He poked the tip of his boot at the chalk symbol surrounding him on the floor.
 Nothing happened.
 He stepped on it.
 Nothing happened.
 He put his weight on that foot.
 No alarms went off.